vahid-sb/MiTfAT/paper.md

 There are various functionalities available to analyze and visualize the data in a number of ways.
 They include:

   - Clustering the time-series using K-means clustering.
 Clustering can be done based on raw or normalized values in all time-steps, or the mean value of each time-series or slope of a linear-regression passing through the time-series.
-If the time-span of the recording is divided into a number of segments, clustering can be done on each segment or the combination of the values in the segments. `MiTfAT` uses `scikit-learn` [@scikit:2011] for all machine learning functionalities.
+If the time-span of the recording is divided into a number of segments, clustering can be done on each segment or the combination of the values in the segments. `MiTfAT` uses `scikit-learn` [@scikit:2011] for machine learning functionalities.
 Hence, K-means can be easily replaced with any other clustering algorithm implemented in `scikit-learn`.

   - Removing voxels with a low signal to noise ratio.
 This is done using a clustering algorithm in two stages.
 In the first stage, the algorithm removes the time-series corresponding to voxels in which signal to noise ratio is not high enough.
 And in the second stage, the time-series corresponding to the remaining voxels are clustered to identify the distribution pattern of the contrast agent.